 Choose a state

-For Group #1, #2, and #3 limitations to construct or remodel commercial or residential buildings.
+There are 80 questions in this examination.
+You will need to answer 56 questions correctly in order to pass.
+You are allowed 5 hours to complete this examination.
+NOTE: All Limited Building Contractor candidates are required to pass the Business Management and Law for Contractors Examination and the Limited Building Contractor Examination.
+In addition to the number of examination items specified, a small number of "experimental" questions will be administered to candidates during this examination.
+The use of such questions is an essential step in developing accurate future examinations.
+These questions will NOT be scored, however, for this examination time to answer them has been added to the time allowed.
+(Limited) Building Contractor Scope of Work For Group #1, #2, and #3 limitations to construct or remodel commercial or residential buildings.
 Construction is limited to 3 stories in height.
 Licensees under this classification may perform ancillary work, including grading, associated with the building or structure which the licensee has been engaged to construct.
-However, if a project includes work performed under a Mechanical Contractor sub-classification or any of these license sub-classifications, the licensee must have a license in the appropriate license classification or sub-classification to perform the work: Swimming Pools, Bridges, Boring and Tunneling, Water and Sewer Lines, Pipe Lines, Railroad Lines, Specialty Roofing, Marine, Water and Sewer Plants, and Asphalt Paving.
+However, if a project includes work performed under a Mechanical Contractor sub-classification or any of these license subclassifications, the licensee must have a license in the appropriate license classification or subclassification to perform the work: Swimming Pools, Bridges, Boring and Tunneling, Water and Sewer Lines, Pipe Lines, Railroad Lines, Specialty Roofing, Marine, Water and Sewer Plants, and Asphalt Paving.
+(Limited) Building Contractor Examination Content

 Closed Book These books are for pre-test study only and are not available for use during the test.